Space Mountain Tomorrowland Magic Kingdom

 WARNING: For safety, you should be in good health and free from high blood pressure, heart, back, or neck problems, motion sickness, or other conditions that could be aggravated by this adventure.
 Expectant mothers should not ride.

-WDW at Large: Seats may be restrictive; guests may wish to ride alone due to limited leg space and/or small seat size.
+Seat Restrictions: Seats may be restrictive; guests may wish to ride alone due to limited leg space and/or small seat size.
 Guests must be able to step down into and up out of the ride vehicles.